Source: myoldhouseonline.com via Claire on Pinterest

 To hit a big goal, you’ve got to baby-step it out.
 150 books is just under 3 books a week, or, just under 13 books a month.

 To a heavy reader like me, 3 books a week seems manageable.
-Especially with my Kindle.
+Especially with my Kindle and by listening to books via audiobook.
 Throw in a 7-book a week vacation or two, and I’ve got a good buffer.

 2. I know how long my goal will take.